What can be substituted for goat cheese?

 Dr. Gourmet Says...

-There would be a number of great choices for your daughter.
-The key is for her to look for a soft, creamy cheese that is made with a reduced fat milk.
-Because goat and sheep milk is naturally low in fat, they work well in many recipes.
+There are a number of good options.
+The key is for you to look for a soft, creamy cheese that is made with a reduced fat milk.
+Because goat and sheep's milk is naturally low in fat, they work well in many recipes.

 Thanks for writing,